Consent is a Third Option

 At the same time, the trees that shade the stream and keep the temperature acceptable for the trout, also have a range of tolerance in which they thrive and reproduce; as do the host of insects, other fish, crustaceans, leeches, and worms that the trout feeds on; as well as the water plants that give it shelter.
 To have something as glorious as a mountain stream full of trout requires that conditions meet the range of tolerance of all the interdependent parts of the system.

-When group members are getting out of their range of tolerance, it can show up as bad behavior.
-For example, when board members stop attending meetings, grumble in the parking lot, or break into factions, they are saying they cannot tolerate conditions.
+When group members are getting out of their range of tolerance, it can show up as bad behaviors.
+For example, when participants stop attending, disappear, grumble in the parking lot, get overly controlling or agressive, or form factions, they may be expressing that they cannot tolerate conditions.

-The Collaborative Decision-making process takes these problems out of the parking lot and onto the meeting table.
+A Consent-based Decision-making Process takes these problems out of the parking lot and onto the meeting table.

 By Consent, circle members: